Jake-Gertz/CRAPS-Statistical-Simulation/README.md

 ### Prerequisites

 You must have the Kotlin command-line compiler (`kotlinc`) and the Java Runtime Environment (JRE) installed.
+Also having a Java JDK between 17 and 23 is required!

 ### Compilation and Execution

-1.  **Compile the Project:**
+1.  **Compile And Run The Project:**
-    Open your terminal, navigate to the directory containing the `.kt` files, and run the following command to compile them into a single JAR (Java Archive) file:
+    After cloning the project open up a new terminal running git bash enter the command shown below.
+This will both compile and run the program.
+The simulation might take a second to run given that the default number of rolls to simulate 1 billion.

     ```bash
-    kotlinc Main.kt Craps.kt Dice.kt -include-runtime -d CrapsSimulator.jar
+        ./gradlew run
     ```

-2.  **Run the Simulation:**
-    Once compiled, you can run the simulation using `java`:

-    ```bash
-    java -jar CrapsSimulator.jar
-    ```

-    The simulation will run (this may take some time given the 1 billion rolls) and then print the formatted statistical report to your console.

 ### Modifying the Number of Rolls

 To change the number of rolls, open `Main.kt` and edit the number passed to the `Craps` constructor: